 YOURS CORE Group Representative for South East Asia Dr Naren Nallapeta is a trained surgeon and a member of the International Federation of Medical Students' Association (IMFSA), the biggest association of medication professionals around the world.
-He is also passionate about road safety and on the basis of this, attended the 63rd IMFSA General Assembly in Taiwan with the mission of sharing road safety.
+He is also passionate about road safety and on the basis of this, attended the 63rd IMFSA General Assembly in Taiwan, Province of China, with the mission of sharing road safety.

-Written by Dr Naren Nallapeta, Coordinator of of the South East Asia Region of the CORE Group.
+Written by Dr. Naren Nallapeta, Coordinator of the South East Asia Region of the CORE Group.

-It is of great pleasure to have attended the 63rd General Assembly of IFMSA this past week in Taipei, Taiwan where inspired delegates from more than 98 countries were there.
-The meet was just wonderful with inspired youth from the medical fraternity were there to discuss the problems of the world.
+It is of great pleasure to have attended the 63rd General Assembly of IFMSA this past week in Taipei, Taiwan, Province of China, where inspired delegates from more than 98 countries were there.
+The meeting was just wonderful with inspired youth from the medical fraternity were there to discuss the problems of the world.
 The theme for this General Assembly was ‘Sustainable Development for the New Era’ and externals from various organizations came in to discuss the issue with the delegates.